findlay-forsblom/2DV513/README.md

  ### Installation

- 1. Clone the repo
- 2. Use the script Phone_db_schema_sql found under Database/Schema ton create the database
+ 1. Use the script Phone_db_schema.sql found under Database/Schema to create the database.
- 3. Use the script import_data.py to populate the database.
-U will need to change to the username and password of ur mysql database.
+ 2. Use the script import_data.py to populate the database.
+You will need to change to the username and password of ur mysql database.
- 4. Inside the ReactExpress folder Install NPM packages
+ 3. Inside the ReactExpress folder Install NPM packages
    ```sh
    npm install
    ```
-5. Do the same under the client folder in the ReactExpress folder
+4. Do the same under the client folder in the ReactExpress folder
-6. Start the server using with `npm start` do the same for the client
+5. Start the server (./ReactExpress) using with `npm start` do the same for the client (./ReactExpress/client).
-7. Navigate to localhost 3000
+6. Navigate to localhost 3000